webview/webview/README.md

 window.external.invoke_(JSON.stringify({fn: 'sum', x: 5, y: 3}));
 ```

-In Go you can reduce the boilerplate by using `WebView.Bind()` method.
-It binds
-an existing Go struct or struct pointer so that it appears under the same name
-in JS, all its methods and fields are accessible directly from JS. `Bind()`
-also returns a function that may be used to update the JS "mirrored" object
-when you have asynchronously modified Go struct.

-You may find a `counter-go` example that shows how to bind a Go "controller"
-and use it from the various JavaScript UI frameworks, such as Vue.js, Preact or
-Picodom.

-### Multithreading support

 Webview library is meant to be used from a single UI thread only.
 So if you
 want to call `webview_eval` or `webview_terminate` from some background thread
 - you have to use `webview_dispatch` to post some arbitrary function with some